Public Health Programs and Services

 Maternal Child Adolescent Health coordinates programs for women of childbearing years and children 0 to 18 years of age.
-The program provides direct services such as home visits and outreach, education and referrals.
+The program provides direct services such as Cribs for Kids and outreach, education and referrals.
 You may contact the program at (530) 251-8183.

 The Public Health Emergency Preparedness Program plans response efforts to large-scale public health incidents.
 These emergencies could include a pandemic, anthrax attack, smallpox outbreak, earthquake, severe winter storm, and more.

 The goal of SNAP-Ed is to improve the likelihood that persons eligible for Supplemental Nutrition Assistance Program (SNAP) will make healthy choices within a limited budget and choose active lifestyles consistent with the current Dietary Guidelines for Americans and MyPlate.